 Practical habits that work anywhere:

-• Go out at local lunch hours (usually 11:30 am to 1:00 pm) when the best local spots are busy and obvious.
+- Go out at local lunch hours (usually 11:30 am to 1:00 pm) when the best local spots are busy and easy to spot.

 None of these tips is country-specific.
 They apply equally in Morocco, Mexico, India, and Poland.